Conjugate flow action functionals: Introduction

-The problem of finding an action functional whose Euler-Lagrange equations correspond to a prescribed set of partial differential equations (PDEs) is known as the inverse problem of the calculus of variations and it has attracted the attention of researches for more than one century.
-Perhaps, one the main reasons is that the formulation of a field theory in terms of an action functional is very elegant and, more importantly, it allows us to establish an immediate connection between symmetry principles and conservation laws \cite{Lovelock,Noether}.
-As is well known, the existence conditions of an action functional can be put in a correspondence with the theory of irrotational vector fields \cite{Magri,Tonti1,Tonti4}.
-Essentially, if the path integral of the nonlinear operator representing the field equations is independent on the trajectory of functions connecting two specified points in a function space (i.e. in the domain of the nonlinear operator), then there exist a scalar field, {\em the action}, whose variational derivative is stationary in correspondence of the field equations of the theory.
-The path integral of an operator along a trajectory of functions is defined in terms of a bilinear form \cite{Magri_initial,Tonti3}.
-Thus, the solution to the inverse problem of the calculus of variations, i.e. how to determine the action functional of a given set of PDEs, can be reduced to looking for a bilinear form that makes a given nonlinear operator ``irrotational'', if any.
-It has been shown by Tonti \cite{Tonti} that there exist not just one but an infinite number of bilinear forms, often depending on the field equations of the theory, that satisfy this requirement.
-Therefore, an infinite number of action functionals can be constructed for a given set of PDEs.
-However, the physical meaning of the corresponding action principle sometimes may be obscured by the generalized bilinear forms that have to be adjusted on the specific problem.
-An alternative way to proceed is to select a specific bilinear form having a physical meaning, and then look for ways of modifying the given field equations as to obtain a new problem which is potential with respect to the chosen bilinear form.
-Among known methods devised to do so, we recall the method of adding the adjoint equations \cite{Morse,Finlayson,Martin,Jouvet} and the integrating operator method of Tonti \cite{Tonti}.
+For a given system of field equations, the existence conditions of an action functional can be put in a correspondence with the theory of conservative vector fields \cite{Magri,Tonti1,Tonti4}.
+Essentially, if the path integral of the nonlinear operator representing the field equations is independent on the trajectory of fields connecting two specified points in a function space, then there exists a scalar field (the action) whose functional derivative yields the governing equations of the theory.
+The path integral of an operator along a trajectory of fields is defined in terms of a bilinear form \cite{Magri_initial,Tonti3} which can be selected in a rather arbitrary way.
+In this sense, the solution to the inverse problem of the calculus of variations is reduced to look for a bilinear form that makes the given nonlinear operator potential\cite{Filippov}, if any.
+It was shown by Tonti \cite{Tonti} that there exist not just one but an infinite number of such forms.
+Therefore, an infinite number of action principles can be constructed for a given set of field equations.
+However, the physical meaning of such generalized principles is often obscured by the bilinear form that has to be adjusted on the given system of field equations.
+An alternative way to proceed is to select a specific bilinear form, e.g., one having a physical meaning, and then look for ways of modifying the field equations as to obtain a new problem which is potential with respect to the chosen bilinear form.
+Among known methods devised to do so, we recall the adjoint equation method \cite{Morse,Finlayson,Martin,Jouvet} and the integrating operator method \cite{Tonti}.